United States Code: Number and growth of federal crimes

 There are conflicting opinions on the number of federal crimes, but many have argued that there has been explosive growth and it has become overwhelming.
 In 1982, the U.S. Department of Justice could not come up with a number, but estimated 3,000 crimes in the United States Code.
 In 1998, the American Bar Association said that it was likely much higher than 3,000, but did not give a specific estimate.
 In 2008, the Heritage Foundation published a report that put the number at a minimum of 4,450.
 When staff for a task force of the U.S. House Judiciary Committee asked the Congressional Research Service (CRS) to update its 2008 calculation of criminal offenses in the USC in 2013, the CRS responded that they lack the manpower and resources to accomplish the task.

 Related codifications

-The code generally contains only those Aats of Congress, or statutes, designated as public laws.
+The code generally contains only those Acts of Congress, or statutes, designated as public laws.
 The code itself does not include executive orders or other executive-branch documents related to the statutes, or rules promulgated by the courts.
 However, such related material is sometimes contained in notes to relevant statutory sections or in appendices.
 The code does not include statutes designated at enactment as private laws, nor statutes that are considered temporary in nature, such as appropriations.
 These laws are included in the Statutes at Large for the year of enactment.

 Regulations promulgated by executive agencies through the rulemaking process set out in the Administrative Procedure Act are published chronologically in the Federal Register and then codified in the Code of Federal Regulations (CFR).
 Similarly, state statutes and regulations are often codified into state-specific codes.